lars-von-buchholtz/warping/README.md

 # ANALYSIS OF DATA for von Buchholtz et al.

-A Jupyter notebook that performs much of the qualitative and quantitative analysis for the manuscript is provided as part of this repo.
+A Jupyter notebook that performs much of the qualitative and quantitative analysis for the manuscript published in [Neuron] (https://www.cell.com/neuron/pdfExtended/S0896-6273(20)30852-7) is provided as part of this repo.
 A rendered HTML version of this notebook is also available.